JackOfSpade/Best_Time_to_Go_Out/README.md

 Takes into account the temperature, wind, humidity, sun intensity and chance of precipatation.

+The former 4 variables are used to calculate the "Feels-like Temperature".
+And the last variable is used to guarantee no rain.

 Weather data provided by AccuWeather.

 # Screenshots